bketelsen/devboxfleek/README.md

 ## Notes

+- First shell launch will be slow, as it will install all the packages.
+Subsequent shells will be faster.
-Tested with zsh, but not bash yet.
+- Tested with zsh, but not bash yet.
 I'll get to that soon.
-Shell script hackery needs to be cleaned up.
+- Shell script hackery needs to be cleaned up.
 Would be nice to have a env var/substitution for the devbox global path in the shell scripts.